Beyond the Beach: The Must-Visit Cenotes Around Cancún

 16. Cenote Caleta Yal-ku

-Yal Ku lagoon is a cenote hidden within a bay in Akumal, making it difficult to see if you don’t know where to look.
-The lagoon is surrounded by mangroves, which are home to a variety of birds and fish, making it ideal for snorkeling and swimming.
+Yal Ku Lagoon is a cenote hidden within a bay in Akumal, making it difficult to see if you don’t know where to look.
+The lagoon is surrounded by mangroves, which provide a habitat for a diverse array of birds and fish, making it an ideal spot for snorkeling and swimming.

 Though it’s recommended to visit cenotes on clear, sunny days, my visit to Caleta Yal-ku on an overcast day was pleasurable nonetheless.
-I highly suggest you take the snorkeling tour available there with local guides.
+I highly recommend taking the snorkeling tour available there with local guides.

 You can explore a lot of things underwater.
 To know more about the activities you can find there, head on to my article on Cenote Caleta Yal-Ku.